Keeping the beat — in obscurity — for 50 years

 In October 2014, with Todd back on bass, we performed at the Pipeline! festival featuring 50 years of Boston rock.

 Two of our best originals from the album have been reissued on a vinyl ’45.
-And “Frozen Laughter” — original from Calm Before — has been released on Sky Girl, a foreign compilation.
+And “Frozen Laughter” — an original from Calm Before — is featured in Allure, a new movie featuring Evan Rachel Wood.
+The song also has been released on Sky Girl, a foreign compilation.

 The Rising Storm got together in August 2016 for a week in Maine to rehearse for a performance at our 50th Andover reunion in 2017.
 We also worked on new original songs.
 Documenting the get-together was a California film crew that is making a documentary about Calm Before and the band.